Removal of the Federal Government

 Much of Washington, D.C. was destroyed in the Burning of Washington on August 24, 1814 during the War of 1812.
-Following the destruction of Washington US leadership considered removing the Federal Government from D.C., but eventually choose to reconstruct the seat of government in D.C.
+Following the destruction of Washington, the American leadership under James Madison considered removing the federal government of the United States from D.C.
+It eventually chose to reconstruct the seat of government in D.C.

 The Debate on Removing the Federal Government from D.C.

 From the beginning of the founding of the Nation, a heavily debated, political issue was the location of the governing body and subsequent capital of the United States.
 After many years, multiple relocations, rehashing of the argument, compromises, policy and one fire, the Burning of Washington, August 24, 1814, part of the War of 1812 it was concrete that the capital of America would long be Washington D.C.
 However, before Congress made the decision to keep the capital in Washington it debated to uproot it.

 Compromise of 1790

 The location of the federal government was a result of the Compromise of 1790, the agreement that the capital would be placed below the Mason–Dixon line as a compromise to states assuming the Federal Government's Revolutionary war debt.
 The Compromise of 1790 was arranged between then Secretary of the Treasury Alexander Hamilton, Congressman James Madison, and Secretary of State Thomas Jefferson in June 1790.
 The compromise resulted in moving the capital from New York to Philadelphia (for ten years) and finally to Washington D.C..
 Hamilton agreed to provide the votes in Congress for the capital while Jefferson and Madison ensured enactment of Hamilton's plan for the assumption of the Revolutionary War debts of the states by the federal government.